Sombra

 The Wallet uses your browser’s local extension storage (chrome.storage.local).
 Nothing in this list is transmitted to Bonsol.

 • Encrypted vault — your seed phrase and Kyber secret key, encrypted with a key derived from your password via PBKDF2 (600,000 iterations, SHA-256) and sealed with AES-256-GCM.
-The unencrypted secret only exists in volatile memory while the Wallet is unlocked, and is wiped on lock or after 5 minutes of inactivity.
+The unencrypted secret only exists in volatile memory while the Wallet is unlocked, and is wiped on lock or automatically 10 minutes after you unlock.

 • Public wallet data — your Solana public address, your Kyber public key, and your derived vault identifier.